xrdocs/virtual-routing/_blogs/2022-08-23-high-availability-with-xrv9000-on-aws-using-apphosting-sl-api.md

 The focus of this architecture is to leverage 5G components for services in multiple target environments (Dev/Test/Production/Enterprise) with full automation on the public cloud - so a good mix of native cloud services and telco protocols and technologies.

+## Challenges with network deployments on Public Cloud
-There are of course limitations to network deployments on the public cloud:
+There are however limitations to network deployments on the public cloud:

 * **Lack of transport Features in the Cloud (AWS) underlay**: The public-cloud underlay does a great job for traditional application services however is quite limited when it comes to traditional Telco networking requirements such as IGPs, SR-MPLS, EVPN, SRv6 and more.
 This mean traditional networking vendors can augment the underlay capabilities by providing virtualized versions of their Network OS to bring in the missing features.
 This is where Cisco virtual platforms such as XRv9000 and XRd play an important role - serving as edge and transport nodes in the 5G core on public cloud while also dabbling as gateways and route-reflectors in other parts of the network.